phil13131/M13_react-portfo/README.md

 ### More

-Modify pages content in  `src/content_option.js`.
+If you like this Portfolio You can modify pages content in  `src/content_option.js`.

 ### Thanks

-If you like this portfolio template don't forget give it a ⭐
+TBC